 Compared to a diet that is high in carbohydrates or fat, consuming high-protein foods can trigger thermogenesis, the production of heat in the body, faster.
 Thermogenesis generally means a faster metabolism.
 In other words, consuming more protein at meals and snacks can signal to the body to burn more calories throughout the day.

-4. Protein fights off signs of ageing and stress
+4. Protein fights off signs of aging and stress

 Eating more protein, combined with regular physical activity, can help women's bodies maintain the muscle tone needed to move seamlessly into their golden years.
 It can also serve as a buffer against the oxidative damage on the cells caused by stress.
 The result is healthier cells that can help women look and feel younger, fresher and more radiant than ever.

 Other benefits of a high-protein diet for women include faster and fuller hair growth and the ability to feel full for longer periods.
-Protein-rich foods can also be delicious, so there's no reason to feel deprived.
-EAS nutrition products offer a wide variety of protein-rich choices so that eating is never boring.
+Protein-rich foods can also be delicious, so there's no reason to feel deprive.
 Boost your intake of protein to support a fitter physique and long-term health.

 Written by Guest Author for The Healthy Moms Magazine and legally licensed through the Matcha publisher network.
 Please direct all licensing questions to firstname.lastname@example.org.